Dark money: Comparison to (and relationship with) super PACs

 501(c) "dark money" groups are distinct from super PACs.
 While both types of entity can raise and spend unlimited sums of money, super PACs "must disclose their donors", while 501(c) groups "must not have politics as their primary purpose but don't have to disclose who gives them money."
 However, a single individual or group can create both types of entity and combine their powers, making it difficult to trace the original source of funds.
 ProPublica explains: "Say some like-minded people form both a Super-PAC and a nonprofit 501(c)(4).
 Corporations and individuals could then donate as much as they want to the nonprofit, which isn't required to publicly disclose funders.
 The nonprofit could then donate as much as it wanted to the Super-PAC, which lists the nonprofit's donation but not the original contributors."
 In at least one high-profile case, a donor to a super PAC kept his name hidden by using an LLC formed for the purpose of hiding their personal name.
 One super PAC, that originally listed a $250,000 donation from an LLC that no one could find, led to a subsequent filing where the previously "secret donors" were revealed.

 During the 2016 election cycle, "dark money" contributions via shell LLCs became increasingly common.
 The Associated Press, Center for Public Integrity, and Sunlight Foundation all "flagged dozens of donations of anywhere from $50,000 to $1 million routed through non-disclosing LLCs to super PACs" backing various presidential candidates, including Marco Rubio, Hillary Clinton, Ted Cruz, John Kasich, Jeb Bush, and Carly Fiorina.

-Bradley A. Smith, a former FEC chairman who is now with the Center for Competitive Politics, a group that opposes campaign-finance reform, argues that this practice is not problematic, writing that "it is possibly the making of a campaign contribution in the name of another," a violation of existing law.
+Bradley A. Smith, a former FEC chairman who founded the Center for Competitive Politics, a group that opposes campaign-finance reform, argued in 2011 that this practice is not problematic, writing that "it is possibly the making of a campaign contribution in the name of another," a violation of existing law.

 According to Kathy Kiely, managing editor of the Sunlight Foundation, "untraceable dark money is a preferred tactic of conservatives, while Democrats tend to use traceable super PACs."